jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Mary sets three specimens on the counter.

 "These are from different soil layers," she says.
 "This coiled shell, ridged and chambered is from thirty feet down.
-This large vertebrae from sixty feet.
+This large vertebra from sixty feet.
 And this serrated, curved tooth from ninety feet."

 Mr. Hartley leans closer.
 "Different animals?"